Central High School (Philadelphia): Guide to class numbers

 Since graduates are usually identified by class number, the year they graduated is not immediately apparent.
 This section explains the relation between class number and graduation date.

 The first class graduated in June 1842.
 Through much of the school's history, there were two graduating classes per year, in January and June.
-However, there was only one graduating class in June in some years, including all years after 1965.
+However, in some years, there was only one graduating class in June, including all years after 1965.
 The following list details the correspondence between class number and graduation date.